golang/vulndb/doc/triage.md

    `vulnreport fix <GitHub issue number>` before re-mailing to update the OSV and make sure the report is still valid.

+### Add a new not-Go-code report (label `possibly not Go`)

+1. Remove the `possibly not Go` label
+2. Check if the issue affects Go code
+3. If not
+   - Add `excluded: NOT_GO_CODE` label
+   - Add excluded report (see next section)
+4. If yes
+   - Create a new standard report (see previous section)

 ### Batch add excluded reports (label `excluded: REASON`)

 1. Sync your git repo, re-install the vulnreport tool, and create a fresh branch.